DEPARTMENT OF CHEMISTRY

 - Accessible field research facilities include the on-campus Center for Environmental Education and Research, and the 400-acre George A. Hepner Ecology Laboratory at Camp Karoondinha, located 35 minutes away.

 - Learn in an environment that emphasizes workshop teaching, team-based learning and peer tutoring opportunities.
-This teaching style supports STEM best practices and encourages a collaborative rather than competitive research environment.
+This teaching style employs best practices in science education and encourages a collaborative rather than competitive research environment.

 - Benefit from small class sizes, which allow you to develop close, mentoring relationships with professors.

 - Students begin hands-on research in their first semester.
-Learn about experimental design and develop research from scratch—experiences that better prepare for future employment and graduate school opportunities.
+From experimental design to data collection and analysis to opportunities to present at professional conferences, you will have the key research experiences you need to prepare for future and graduate and professional school and employment opportunities.

 Geneive E. Henry, Ph.D.

 A solid foundation for grad school and beyond »

 Discover the features and benefits of the Natural Sciences Center in this video campus tour stop.
 More »

 New Major in Neuroscience

 Learn about this new B.S. degree in a fast-growing field that combines the strengths of the biology, chemistry and psychology departments.
 More »